 - You can definitely manage your staff without micromanaging their every move.
 It's all about setting your policies, guidelines, and expectations early on in the training period when someone is newly hired.
-Once those guidelines and expectations are set its just about enforcing those guidelines rather than micromanaging.
+Once those guidelines and expectations are set it's just about enforcing those guidelines rather than micromanaging.

 - The motto that we follow at SALT is that we are "Leaders, leading leaders!"
 Give your staff the tools to succeed and let them really become their own in their own roles.

-- Everyone wants to feel like they have ownership in something in order to feel fulfilled in their careers.
+- Everyone wants to feel like they have ownership of something in order to feel fulfilled in their careers.
 When someone no longer feels fulfilled they are going to search elsewhere for that fulfillment, which may result in you losing a valuable employee.